Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Achievability Scheme

 \subsection{Proof of Theorem~\ref{theorem:direct}}

-This subsection provides proof for the achievability bound (Theorem~\ref{theorem:direct}).
-The achievability scheme involves a four-layer superposition code.
-The private messages for semantic and observed parts of the source are reflected by the $(\Sp,\App)$ and $(\Up,\Bpp)$ auxiliary r.v.s.
-They are superposed on the public messages indicated by $(\Sc,\Acc)$ and $(\Uc,\Bcc)$ r.v.s.
-Such setup allows to individually analyse semantic and observation secrecy (equivocation).
-The coding scheme is based on the operational separation of the source and channel coders.
-In this approach, we have source and channel encoders, which are not stand-alone and are optimised jointly \cite{villard2014}.
-We also use a standard random binning technique to hide some parts of the data from eavesdropping.
+{ This subsection presents the proof of the achievability bound (Theorem~\ref{theorem:direct}).
+The scheme is based on a four-layer stochastic superposition code and uses auxiliary random variables $\A$ and $\B$ for the source coding stage and $\ABcc$ and $\ABpp$ for the channel coding stage, each consisting of two layers.

+For the semantic component $S^k$, the auxiliary variable $\A$ generates a lossy source codebook and is split into a partially encrypted layer $\Sc$ and a wiretap-protected layer $\Sp$.
+Similarly, the observation component $U^k$ is represented by $\B$, which is split into $\Uc$ and $\Up$.
+This two-layer structure together with the secret key rate enables explicit control over which portions of the source description are public, encrypted and which are protected via wiretap coding.
+To avoid redundancy, the encrypted and wiretap-protected portions are supposed not to overlap.
+The use of separate auxiliaries $\A$ and $\B$ also allows the distortion requirements for $S^k$ and $U^k$ to be handled independently.

+In the channel coding stage, two private layers $\App$ and $\Bpp$ are introduced and protected using wiretap coding, enabling separate equivocation control for the semantic and observation components.
+A single private layer, as in the classical wiretap model, would generally permit control of only one secrecy metric (e.g., joint equivocation).
+The corresponding public layers $\Acc$ and $\Bcc$ facilitate the mapping from source indices to channel codewords via the mapping $g$ defined in our scheme.

+The overall construction follows an operational separation approach, where source and channel encoders are optimised jointly but operate as distinct modules~\cite{villard2014}.
+Random binning is used to provide additional secrecy against eavesdropping.

-We start with the source encoding codebook generation and encoding procedure.
-Then, we propose the channel codebook and the encoding strategy.
-The strategy involves a stochastic coding approach to hide two private parts of the message from eavesdropping.
-The source and channel encodings are related via a mapping $g$, which translates the source encoding indices into the channel ones.
-We present conditions for mapping and rates for encoding and decoding to be successful.
-We show that our coding strategy given single-letter constraints achieves average distortion and equivocation separately for the semantic and observation parts.
+We first describe the source codebook generation and encoding procedure, followed by the channel codebook construction and encoding strategy.
+The channel encoder uses stochastic encoding to conceal the two private message components.
+The source and channel stages are connected through the mapping $g$, which translates source coding indices into channel coding indices.
+Finally, we derive conditions under which encoding and decoding succeed and show that the proposed scheme achieves the required distortion and equivocation levels for the semantic and observation components under the stated single-letter constraints. }